MartinMcGrath/ms-ebook-dl/README.md

 # INSTALLATION

-Ensure you have an up to date [Mojolicious](https://metacpan.org/pod/Mojolicious) isntalled:
+Ensure you have an up to date [Mojolicious](https://metacpan.org/pod/Mojolicious) installed:

 `cpanm Mojolicious`